-We conducted our audit in accordance with International Standards on Auditing issued by the International Federation of Accountants.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
-We are independent of the Group in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants and the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants (collectively the "Codes") that are relevant to our audit of the financial report.
-We have also fulfilled our other ethical responsibilities in accordance with the Codes.
+We conducted our audit in accordance with International Standards on Auditing (ISAs) issued by the International Auditing and Assurance Standards Board.
+Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the consolidated financial statements section of our report.
+We are independent of the Group in accordance with the ethical requirements of the Accounting Professional and Ethical standards Board's APES 110 Code of Ethics for Professional Accountants and the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants (collectively the "Codes").
+We have fulfilled our other ethical responsibilities in accordance with the Codes.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.